TKabakov/CSS/README.md

 # CSS
-My CSS projects.
+My CSS Exersices and projects.
-In this repository I put the CSS projects and practices which I done during my education in the Meta course "HTML and CSS in depth".
+In this repository I put the CSS projects and practices which I have done during my education in the Meta course "HTML and CSS in depth".